-All employee benefits payable wholly within twelve months of rendering the service are classified as short-term employee benefits.
-All short-term employee benefits are accounted on undiscounted basis during the accounting period based on services rendered by employees and recognized as expenses in the Statement of profit and loss.
+All employee benefits payable wholly within twelve months of rendering the service are classified as short-term employee benefits are accounted on undiscounted basis during the accounting period based on services rendered by employees and recognized as expenses in the Statement of profit and loss.
 A liability is recognised for the amount expected to be paid if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.
 These benefits include wages and salaries etc.